-32¢ Brenda Starr, Reporter
+1995 32¢ Brenda Starr, Reporter

 Comic Strip Classics

-Issue Date: October 1, 1995
+First Day of Issue: October 1, 1995

-Printed By: Stamp Venturers
+Printed by: Stamp Venturers

 Printing Method: Photogravure

 During the first two decades of the comic strip, most female characters appeared only to highlight their male counterparts.
-As women began entering the work force however, they inspired numerous strips (most drawn by men) that reflected their growing presence in the workplace.
+As women began entering the work force, however, they inspired numerous strips (most drawn by men) that reflected their growing presence in the work place.
 But beginning in 1940, Brenda Starr and her creator Dale Messick offered female readers an alternative to traditional male-dominated adventure strips.

-Dale Messick has the distinction of being the only woman among the twenty cartoonists honored, as well as the only creator who is still living.
+Dale Messick has the distinction of being the only woman among the twenty-cartoonist honored, as well as the only creator who is still living.
 Earning this distinction was not easy.
 After numerous attempts to have her strip published, the cartoonist changed her name from Dalia and began mailing her work to avoid prejudice, and in 1940 Brenda Starr was accepted for distribution by the Tribune-News Syndicate.

 Her strip featured “girl reporter Brenda Starr,” whose big-city newsroom assignments usually led to adventure and romance.
 Through the years, Brenda Starr has gained an intense following, and has often been credited with inspiring many young women to seek independence and follow bold career paths.
-Messick retired in 1980, and is currently succeeded by the all-female team of June Brigman and Mary Schmich.